rslembo/PaymentGatewaySample/README.md

 Built using netcore 2.0 and Azure SQL Server database.

 ## Running the Application
-Clone or download this repository, and execute the following commands on the API folder.
+Clone or download this repository, and execute the following commands on the API folder.<br/>
 PaymentGatewaySample > PaymentGatewaySample:
 >dotnet build<br/>
 dotnet run